KevinKra/AWS_resources/certifications/Solutions_associate.md

 - Volumes restored from encrypted snapshots are encrypted automatically.
 - You can share snapshots, but only if they're unencrypted.
 - Unencrypted snapshots can be shared with other AWS accounts or made public.
 - Root Device Volumes can be encrypted.
-If you have an already existing unencrypted root device volumes then a series of steps need to be follow.
+If you have an already existing unencrypted root device volumes then a series of steps need to be followed.
 Described in notes below.

 #### SUMMARY: EBS vs Instance Store